PrestonRivera/Chirpy/README.md

 # My REST API

-A simple REST api used for me to learn the fundamentals of APIs.
+A REST api I built to learn the fundamentals of an API.

 ## Getting Started